lmakhurubetshi2-hub/BrightLearn-SQL-Exercises/README.md

 # BrightLearn-SQL-Exercises
-Exercises I did while learning SQL.
+This repository stores all SQL hand written exercises I completed from SQL fundamentals to Advanced SQL.